peter88213/nvhelp-de/source/nv_timeline/index.rst

    with an existing novelibre project.
 -  Changes to the event start date/time affect the section date/time during synchronization.
--  Changes to the event text affect the section title during synchronization.
+-  Changes to the event text affect the section Titel during synchronization.
 -  Changes to the event description affect the section description during synchronization.